Azure/fluent-plugin-azuremonitormetrics/README.md

   timespan          [The query timespan in seconds - must be greater than 60] (default: 300) interval          [timegrain of the query] (default: PT1M, allowed values are: PT1M, PT5M, PT15M, PT30M, PT1H, PT6H, PT12H, PT24H)
-  resource_uri      [the identifier of the resource] aggregation       [list of aggregation types] (example: Average,count) top               [Max number of records to retrive] orderby           [The aggregation to use for sorting] (example: "sum asc") filter            [filter to reduce metric data] (example A eq 'a1' and B eq '*') result_type       [reduces the set of data collected] metrics           [The name of the metrics to retrive, sperated by commas] (example: Network Out,Percentage CPU) api_version       [api version]   (default: "2016-09-01")
+  resource_uri      [the identifier of the resource] aggregation       [list of aggregation types, sperated by commas] (example: Average,count) top               [Max number of records to retrive - vaild only if filter is specified. default is 10] filter            [filter to reduce metric data] (example A eq 'a1' and B eq '*') result_type       [reduces the set of data collected] metrics           [The names of the metrics to retrive, sperated by commas] (example: Network Out,Percentage CPU) api_version       [api version]   (default: "2017-05-01-preview")
 </source>
 ```